Flores is the city nearest to Tikal and there are many wonders to discover. Read all about the best things to do and see in Flores.

 I know most people only spend one night and one day here since it IS a very small town (you can walk from one end to the other in 10 minutes) but trust me, you’ll end up loving it!

 Have you ever been to Flores?
 Would you like to?
-Share your comments and let me know what you’re thinking.
+What were some of your favorite things to do and see in Flores?
+Share your thoughts and let me know what you think!